BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 23
 - This is good but remember any non-English speech should be in italics.
 I have altered this in this chapter.
 This is something to keep in mind for rereads etc.
 ### Chapter 24
 - I wanted you to open the chapter with a better description of the writer.
 He has only been in one scene and I wanted you to remind the reader about the character and his appearance.
+### Chapter 25
+- Good chapter.
+There's a few places where you need to put the Spanish words into italics.
+### Chapter 26